defi-wonderland/handbook/sites/optimism/docs/governance/the-operating-manual/the-operating-manual.md

 - Week 3: Voting
     -  Voting lasts 7 days via Optimism Governance Portal (Token House) or Snapshot (Citizens’ House).
-    - Snapshot of voting power is taken at the start of the voting period.
+    - A snapshot of voting power is taken at the start of the voting period.
     - Quorum and approval thresholds depend on the Proposal Type.

 ## Veto Process